robertvdang/Dang_test_04_09_26/README.md

 # Dang_test_04_09_26
-Test repo for Stat 184
+- Test repo for STAT 184
+- Local files
+- Learn how to create repos in GitHub for the final project
+- Branches
+- rkd